-Entering the 2013-2014 academic year, the undergraduate Athletic Training Program at Texas State University has now been continuously accredited for 42 years, and is currently accredited through 2019-2020 by the Commission on Accreditation of Athletic Training Education (CAATE).
+With the 2015-2016 academic year, the Professional Program in Athletic Training at Texas State University has now been continuously accredited for 44 years.
+Our program is currently accredited through 2019-2020 by the Commission on Accreditation of Athletic Training Education (CAATE).
 Completion of our four-year undergraduate program leads to the Bachelor of Science degree in Athletic Training.
-At present, there are 47 sophomores, juniors and seniors matriculating in this program.
-Professor and Associate Dean Rod Harter, PhD, ATC, LAT, FNATA serves as the director of the undergraduate AT Program (firstname.lastname@example.org).
-Dr. Harter is entering his fifth year as director of the AT Program at Texas State, having previously served as AT program director at Oregon State University (14 years) and San Jose State University (3 years).
+In 2015-2016 there will be a total of 54 students matriculating in our AT program (16 seniors, 17 juniors, and 21 sophomores).

 Professor Rod Harter, PhD, ATC, LAT, FNATA, serves as the director of the Professional Program in AT (email@example.com).
 Dr. Harter is now in his seventh year as the Director of the Professional Program in AT at Texas State University, having previously served as AT program director at Oregon State University and San Jose State University.

 The mission of the Professional Program in Athletic Training at Texas State University is to provide undergraduate athletic training students with in-depth academic study of the various domains of prevention, diagnosis, clinical care and rehabilitation of injuries and illnesses.
 The CAATE-accredited Professional Program in Athletic Training prepares its students to meet the requirements of the BOC certification and Texas licensure examinations, as well as to be successful in their future professional responsibilities.